ITMO-MMRM-lab/cellpose_plus/README.md

 - Launch the command line terminal/Anaconda Prompt:
 - Activate respective environments *conda activite __your_environment__*  (e.g. `conda activate cellpose_plus`)
-- Enter to launch the GUI `python -m cellpose`
+- Enter to launch the GUI `python -m cellpose_plus`
 - Now, you can load or drag-drop your desired image for segmentation

 Further, we present a usage example: